 Slack Plugin

 Team notifications and collaboration with Slack messaging, threads, and file sharing.
-Built on slack-sdk.
+Built on `slack-sdk`.

-pip install slack-sdk
+pip install slack-sdk#Quick Start

-from daita import SubstrateAgent
+from daita import Agent

 from daita.plugins import slack